demirovic84/REACT/React-grapgql-myEducation/README.md

+Played with grapql with react.
+Including Apollo, Express, Node.js, Bootstrap

+Made it with the courses in my education to be displayed.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>